Danger Level: 2/5

 Professional treatment for complete elimination

-Giant house spider control involves treating harboring areas with residual products, reducing prey populations, and exclusion.
-Their presence actually helps control hobo spiders, so management should focus on exclusion rather than elimination when possible.
+Giant house spider control involves treating harboring areas with residual products, reducing prey populations, and sealing entry points.
+Because they help keep hobo spiders in check, we usually focus on keeping them out of living areas rather than wiping them all out.

 Prevention